 A defined contribution retirement savings plan was implemented which allows employees to contribute up to \$17,500 of the employees' annual compensation to the plan.
-Eligible employees are full-time employees who have completed one month of service and part-time who have completed one year of service, or 1,000 hours.
+Eligible employees are full-time employees who have completed three months of service.
 Employees at the age of 50, or who will attain the age of 50 before the end of the calendar year may make additional deferrals at a maximum of \$5,500 in excess of elective deferrals.
-GACS may contribute to the plan an amount equal to 6% of the employee's compensation.
-For the year ended September 30, 2022, contributions ceased due to funding availability.
+On July 30, 2023, GACS reinstated the employer share of the 403(b) retirement benefit of 3% of employee's base pay and is available to all full-time employees regardless of employee contributing or not.
+The reinstatement is effective July 30, 2023 and is subject to change and availability of funds.